theresetuyi/Awesome-books-with-ES6/README.md

 5. after finishing step 5, run this command npm start to run the project
 6. for testing components, you can run: npm run test.

-Now you can go and play with it as you wish :smile:

 ## 👥 Authors <a name="authors"></a>